Winter Storm Warning issued for Bartholomew, Brown, Daviess, Decatur, Greene, Jackson by NWS - NewsBreak

 weather.gov

-Winter Storm Warning issued for Clark, Crawford, Dubois, Floyd, Harrison, Jefferson, Orange by NWS
+Winter Weather Advisory issued for Clark, Crawford, Dubois, Floyd, Harrison, Jefferson, Orange by NWS

-Effective: 2022-12-23 03:27:00 EST Expires: 2022-12-23 13:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Avoid outside activities if possible.
-When outside, make sure you wear appropriate clothing, a hat, and gloves.
-If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-Use caution while traveling outside.
-Wear appropriate clothing, a hat, and gloves.
-In Indiana, for Indiana Road Conditions please visit http://pws.trafficwise.org In Kentucky, for Kentucky Road Conditions please visit http://goky.ky.gov Target Area: Clark; Crawford; Dubois; Floyd; Harrison; Jefferson; Orange; Perry; Scott; Washington WIND CHILL WARNING REMAINS IN EFFECT UNTIL 1 PM EST /NOON CST/ THIS AFTERNOON WINTER STORM WARNING REMAINS IN EFFECT UNTIL 1 PM EST /NOON CST/ THIS AFTERNOON WIND CHILL ADVISORY IN EFFECT FROM 1 PM EST /NOON CST/ THIS AFTERNOON TO 1 PM EST /NOON CST/ SATURDAY * WHAT...For the Wind Chill Warning, dangerously cold wind chills.
-Wind chills as low as 30 below zero.
-For the Winter Storm Warning, lingering light snow and reduced visibility in blowing snow.
-Very little, if any, additional snow accumulation.
-Winds gusting as high as 45 mph.
-For the Wind Chill Advisory, very cold wind chills expected.
-Wind chills as low as 25 below zero. * WHERE...Portions of and south central Indiana and east central, north central, northwest and south central Kentucky. * WHEN...For the Wind Chill Warning, until 1 PM EST /noon CST/ this afternoon.
-For the Wind Chill Advisory, from 1 PM EST /noon CST/ this afternoon to 1 PM EST /noon CST/ Saturday. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
-The cold wind chills could cause frostbite on exposed skin in as little as 30 minutes.
+Effective: 2022-12-26 06:53:00 EST Expires: 2022-12-26 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+In Indiana, for Indiana Road Conditions please visit http://pws.trafficwise.org In Kentucky, for Kentucky Road Conditions please visit http://goky.ky.gov Target Area: Clark; Crawford; Dubois; Floyd; Harrison; Jefferson; Orange; Perry; Scott; Washington WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 1 PM EST /NOON CST/ THIS AFTERNOON * WHAT...Snow.
+Total snow accumulations of 0.5 to 1.5 inches. * WHERE...Portions of and south central Indiana and north central, northwest and south central Kentucky. * WHEN...Until 1 PM EST /noon CST/ this afternoon. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute.

+Winter Weather Advisory issued for Breckinridge, Bullitt, Butler, Edmonson, Grayson, Hancock by NWS

+Effective: 2022-12-26 06:53:00 EST Expires: 2022-12-26 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+In Indiana, for Indiana Road Conditions please visit http://pws.trafficwise.org In Kentucky, for Kentucky Road Conditions please visit http://goky.ky.gov Target Area: Breckinridge; Bullitt; Butler; Edmonson; Grayson; Hancock; Hardin; Henry; Jefferson; Meade; Ohio; Oldham; Shelby; Trimble WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 1 PM EST /NOON CST/ THIS AFTERNOON * WHAT...Snow.
+Total snow accumulations of 0.5 to 1.5 inches. * WHERE...Portions of and south central Indiana and north central, northwest and south central Kentucky. * WHEN...Until 1 PM EST /noon CST/ this afternoon. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute.

 Comments / 0